xxxx81/ddos-drop.sh/README.md

 option fw4_compatible '1'

-- edit /etc/config/ddos-drop.sh at the top with nano or vim and activate the desired functions -With fw4 restart the script is activated and loaded every time the firewall is started or reloaded
+- edit /etc/config/ddos-drop.sh at the top with nano or vim and activate the desired functions
+- With fw4 restart the script is activated and loaded every time the firewall is started or reloaded